BRZRKR: Bloodlines Vol. 2

 The second volume of the BRZRKR: Bloodlines spinoff series co-written by Reeves, Kindt, & Jason Aaron, and Illustrated by Garney & Salvador Larroca released on December 18, 2024.
 It collects BRZRKR: The Lost Book of B, and BRZRKR: A Face Full of Bullets.

+Novel

+In January 2024, in an interview on Good Morning America, Reeves announced that he was co-authoring a new book with speculative fiction writer China Miéville titled The Book of Elsewhere.
+The book takes place in an alternate universe to Reeves's comic book series BRZRKR, and was released on July 23, 2024 by Del Rey Books and Boom!
+Studios.